mehulmayavanshi278/SuperSol/docs/networks/supported-chains.md

 # Supported Chains

-Router Protocol currently supports the following blockchains for cross-chain transactions and messaging.
+SuperSol currently supports the following blockchains for cross-chain transactions and messaging.

 ## EVM Chains